 Faculty exchange or borrow affords a number of advantages to a faculty participant, including the chance to get to know colleagues and students at another campus and to experience teaching at a different institution.
 From an institutional perspective, faculty exchange enables departments to enrich their curricular options by drawing on expertise from the other campuses, as well as to address temporary staffing needs.

-Overload borrow, in which a faculty member teaches a course on another campus as an overload and is compensated for that overload.
+- Overload Borrow, in which the faculty member borrowed teaches a course at the borrowing institution as an overload and is compensated for that extra teaching.

 Starting the Process